 Climate change and finite energy resources have been identified as two of the biggest challenges facing the world today.
-In 2008 the UK Government passed the legally binding Climate Change Act committing to reduce carbon emissions 80% by 2050 and 34% by 2020 against a baseline of emissions in 1990.
+To tackle these issues in 2020 the university committed to achieving Net Zero by 2030.

 If you have an idea for a carbon saving then funds are available to deliver your proposal.
 Get in touch with us at email@example.com.

 It is not only large-scale investment required however; we all have a responsibility, students and staff in minimising our consumption of utilities and products.
 A number of initiatives have been established to encourage positive change and reduce our collective environmental impacts.

 - Make Your Change is our internal engagement campaign, encouraging students and staff to take small, personal actions from saving energy to buying better.

 - Student Switch Off, run by the National Union of Students is our partnered engagement programme for halls, encouraging positive action and competitions to save energy.
 Our halls carbon emissions use can be viewed in this link.

 - End of Term Reuse encourages students to donate unwanted items to local charity.
 Operating every year, it focuses on waste reduction but also educates on better choice.

 - Sustainability Champions are dedicated staff members across the University, helping to drive positive change.

 - Action on Carbon at Greenwich was the initial campaign developed following the Carbon Management Plan 2019-2022.
 It has since been superseded by the above, but gives guidance on possible day to day action.

 If you what to get involved, or have a new engagement idea get in touch with us at firstname.lastname@example.org.